Synon 2E - Development Standards (AD & Contexts)

 I'd be interested to hear of others from the community in general and would be happy to include them on this blog and the final wiki document.

-Drop unused relations where possible and set others to appropriate level. i.e. OPTIONAL or USER etc. This cuts down unneccessary code and processing as well as making your action diagrams more easily navigable.
+Drop unused relations where possible and set others to appropriate level. i.e. OPTIONAL or USER etc. This cuts down unnecessary code and processing as well as making your action diagrams more easily navigable.

 Avoid FLD for passing parameters for non command line type programs.
 Will use less PAGs.